 (Read 8 reasons why we believe kids’ should learn to code in this blog post.)

-It is a fantastic coding language for beginners, and it doesn’t take long to get to grips with.
+It is a fantastic coding language for beginners, and it doesn’t take long to get to grips with it.
 It’s one of the easiest programming languages for kids to learn.

 Lua is an easy to use coding language for games engines – and most notably in Roblox, the online game platform popular with children.

-Different to other programming languages, Lua is used to embed into your application, as it was initially developed to extend or add functionality to other programs.
+Different from other programming languages, Lua is used to embedding into your application, as it was initially developed to extend or add functionality to other programs.
 That means it can easily work alongside other codes and has a set of simple rules and operations.

 Did you know… Well known applications such as Adobe Photoshop, World of Warcraft, and Angry Birds all utilise Lua code!

-Python is one of the most widely-learnt and used programming languages.
+Python is one of the most widely-learned and used programming languages.
 It is a syntax-based (written) programming language and popular with young learners of 9+.
-Python’s popularity is in part due to its intuitive commands and syntax that is similar to “natural language” – i.e. less dependency on semicolons and curly brackets.
+Python’s popularity is in part due to its intuitive commands and syntax that are similar to “natural language” – i.e. less dependency on semicolons and curly brackets.

 The vast majority of UK schools that teach Computer Science are using Python so this is a programming language that can help your child get ahead in school, as well as letting them create and have fun.